sjiang87/deephyper/README.md

 Please select a disk location and data storage preference based on your needs.
 When running the program, please update the following directory:
 - `--ROOT_DIR`: This is where search and post-training results are saved.
 The total results can take about 20 GB.
 - `--DATA_DIR`: This is where data CSV and pickle files are saved.
 The total results can take about 5 GB.
 - `--RESULT_DIR`: This directory is used to store the analysis results in CSV and pickle formats.
-The total results can take aboutd 1 GB.
+The total results can take about 1 GB.
 - `--PLOT_DIR`: This directory is used to store figures.
-The total results can take over 200 MB.
+The total results can take about 200 MB.

 Here is the structure of the `deephyper` folder: